mtconnect/cbm-gateway/README.md

 There are 3 configuration files inside the config directory:

 * agents.yaml: sets up where information is to be found for each device
-* device_data.yaml: sets up initial data values for each device, and stores data values for each device while gateway is not running
+* device_data.yaml: sets up initial data values for each device.
+This YAML file will be updated while the gateway is running, so that the gateway retains the last calculated statistics.
-* logging.yaml: sets gateway environment
+* logging.yaml: sets log outputs and logging levels

 Logging files can be found in the log directory.
 There are 2 log files:

-* config.log records file-reading activity
+* config.log records configuration values
 * cbm_gateway.log records activity when the gateway is running

 There will also be recovery files for each device.
+This stores the instance # and the sequence # of last EQUIPMENT_TIMER request for the device.
+* Recover_\<device name\>_\<url\>.dat

 Troubleshooting
 -------